JoachimCarvallo/Attendance-prediction-at-the-Chateau-de-Villandry-and-web-interface/README.md

 ### 1. Webscraping of historical weather data

 <p align="justify">
-On the [Météo France's web site](https://meteofrance.com/), there use to be freely available data for every recorded day at a meteo station close to Villandry (20 km).
+On the <a href="https://meteofrance.com/">Météo France's web site</a>, there use to be freely available data for every recorded day at a meteo station close to Villandry (20 km).
 This service is no longer available.
 The R library "rvest" is used to gather all the data available between 1991 and 2019.
-Missing data is completed with the data found on this [web site](https://www.historique-meteo.net/france/centre/tours/).
+Missing data is completed with the data found on this <a href="https://www.historique-meteo.net/france/centre/tours/">web site</a>.
 The objective was to obtain a weather database, in the same format as that which can be obtained on the Météo France website for the weather forecast of the next day, in order to be able to make real predictions with the future model.

 The variables of the finale database are :
 - General description of the weather of the day : A combination of the weather informations available at 10 a.m., 1 p.m. and 4 p.m. (for exemple : rainy, sunny, covered, covered and sunny, etc)